we98/Daily-learning/Computer-Network/2 Application Layer.md

 ***
 7. Web cache(proxy sever)
     1. Why web cache?
-    - reduce reponse time for client request
+    - reduce response time for client request
     - reduce traffic on an institution's access link
     2. Conditional GET
-    - the web cache send request to actual web sever, contains one header line "If-Modified-Since:", the value of this header line is the Last-Modified: header line value in the last reponse message
+    - the web cache send request to actual web sever, contains one header line "If-Modified-Since:", the value of this header line is the Last-Modified: header line value in the last response message
     - if not changed, the web cache will get a status code(304 Not Modified), and the entity body is empty.
 If changed, the file will be updated.
 ***
 8. Electronic mail